Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Technical Overview

+where $b = \mathcal{O}\left(\gamma\omega\ln\left(\frac{1}{\pi(E^{\star})}\right)\right)$. \end{theorem} The spectral density condition with respect to non-uniform starting states presents a technical challenge, since unlike the uniform distribution over all bitstrings of length $n$, they are no longer product measures.
+Fortunately, the condition that $\pi$ is the ground state of a fast mixing Markov chain allows for simplification via concentration inequalities for Markov chains, e.g. the so-called Herbst argument \cite{lalley2013concentration}, that allows the spectral density conditions to be established as long as the cost function has an appropriately bounded pseudo-Lipschitz norm $\norm{H}_P$.

-We also present a variant of the above result that only relies on the weaker Poincar\'e inequality.
+We also present a variant of the above result that only relies on the weaker Poincar\'e inequality and does not require the spectral density condition.
+Still, Corollary \ref{cor:tail-poinc} shows that a Poincar\'e inequality does imply the spectral density condition, anyways, for some potentially falling $\gamma$.

-\begin{theorem}[informal] Let $\Mcal = (\Xcal, P, \pi)$ be a reversbile Markov chain, and let $H: \Xcal \mapsto \R$ be a diagonal, $\Delta_P$-stable Hamiltonian with ground state energy $E^{\star}$, that satisfies a spectral density condition.
+\begin{theorem}[informal Theorem \ref{thrm:MTG_RT_poincare}] Let $\Mcal = (\Xcal, P, \pi)$ be a reversible, aperiodic Markov chain, and let $H: \Xcal \rightarrow \R$ be a diagonal, $\Delta_P$-stable Hamiltonian with ground state energy $E^{\star}$ that satisfies the $\gamma$ spectral density condition for some parameter $\eta$.
 In addition, suppose $\Mcal$ satisfies a $\delta$ Poincar\'e inequality.
-If $\delta$ is independent of the problem size, then there exists a constant $b$, such that under Assumption \ref{asm:input-assumptions}, Algorithm~\ref{alg:generalized-short-path} determines the ground state of $H$ over $\Xcal$ with running time
+Then, under Assumption \ref{asm:input-assumptions}, Algorithm~\ref{alg:generalized-short-path} determines the ground state of $H$ over $\Xcal$ with running time